Wolox/tech-guides/nodejs/docs/sequelize/migrations_and_model_definition.md

 ### How works migrations

-When we run migrations for the first time, a new table called SequelizeMeta is created.
-This table will save the names of the migrations executed to keep track of them.
-This will only run migrations that have not run when running npm run migrations.
+When we run migrations for the first time, a new table called `SequelizeMeta` is created.
+This table will save the names of the migrations executed to keep track of them, when a migration is successful name of file would be stored here (check [umzug](https://github.com/sequelize/umzug) for more detail).
-On the other hand, if exists pending migrations when starting the application and we are in the `development` environment, we will have an error with the message `Pending migrations` (this is because exists migrations that are not exists in the SequelizeMeta table).
-In the `production` environment, the migrations will be run automatically when the application starting.
+On app start we have some scenarios:

+- Some migrations are pending:
+  - In `development` mode: app not start, migrations should be manually executed with npm run migrations command.
+  - In `production` mode: migrations runs automatically, if anything fails we have to check manually.
+- Migrations are up-to-date: nothing to do in any environment, app start automatically.

 # Operators